obluda3/Strikers2013Editor/README.md

 - The latest version of the tool
 - An extracted ISO image of the Inazuma Eleven GO Strikers 2013 (you can use [Wiimms ISO Tools](https://wit.wiimm.de/) to extract Wii ISOs)
-- To browse the game's files [Kuriimu2](https://github.com/FanTranslatorsInternational/Kuriimu2)
+- [Kuriimu2](https://github.com/FanTranslatorsInternational/Kuriimu2) to browse the game's files

 Open **mcb1.bln** using Kuriimu2, in "00000000.bin" extract "00000020.bin" for the Move Editor and "00000104.bin" for the Player Editor.